-Dealing with diaper rashes is one of the worst parts of being a mom as the red looking bottom part gives a statement of bad parenting.
+Dealing with diaper rashes is one of the worst parts of being a mom.
+That red-looking bottom part of your child forces you to feel yourself a horrible parent.
 Diaper rashes especially grow in warm and moist places like dirty diaper area.
-This indicates that your baby wouldn’t have diaper rash if you’d changed his diaper time to time or used the right cream to protect his skin from irritation.
-Diaper rashes can also result from some foods or products, too tight diaper or sensitive skin.
-However, most of the times it’s from moisture from the closed dirty diaper, especially when baby got diarrhea.
-Here we are discussing some home remedies for diaper rash especially the use of cornstarch for diaper rash.
-You can also read about how to stop diarrhea in babies.
+It indicates that you are not changing your kid’s diaper from time to time or not using the right cream to protect his skin from irritation.
+Diaper rashes can also result from some foods or products, too tight diapers, or sensitive skin.
+However, most of the time, it’s from moisture from the closed dirty diaper, especially when the baby got diarrhea.
+Here we are discussing some home remedies, significantly cornstarch for diaper dermatitis.

 - Yeast infection

-There are many ingredients which can help to reduce diaper rashes like vinegar, baking soda, petroleum jelly, oatmeal and coconut oil.
-Among all the ingredients cornstarch works most perfectly for diaper rash treatment.
-In this article we will discuss the process of treatment by using cornstarch.
+Many ingredients can help reduce diaper rashes like vinegar, baking soda, petroleum jelly, oatmeal, and coconut oil.
+Among all the ingredients, cornstarch (You can use the one from Johnson’s) works the best.
+In this section, we will discuss the process of treating diaper dermatitis by using cornstarch.

 Cornstarch for diaper rash treatment:

-This is an old treatment procedure to get rid of diaper rash.
-Cornstarch helps to keep the skin dry and reduce friction which can prevent diaper rashes.
-However, there are some problems also as it heals.
+It is an old treatment procedure to get rid of diaper rash.
+Cornstarch helps to keep the skin dry and reduce friction, which can prevent diaper rashes.
+However, there are also some problems as it heals.

 Why use cornstarch?

-Combination of moisture and bacteria with friction causes diaper rash, which is one of the most common rashes in babies.
-Doctors suggested in past days to use baby powder, which was really a good solution to baby rash.
-But Baby powder containing talcum can get into baby’s lungs and cause respiratory problem.
+The combination of moisture and bacteria with friction causes diaper rash, one of the most common rashes in babies.
+In past days, doctors suggested using baby powder, which was an excellent solution to the baby rash.
+But Baby powder containing talcum can get into the baby’s lungs and cause the respiratory problem.
 For this side effect of talcum powder, some doctors are against using baby powder.
-They suggest some other home remedy including cornstarch.
-Cornstarch really works fast and effectively than other home remedies, for that maximum doctors suggest to use cornstarch for diaper rash.
+They suggest some other home remedies, including cornstarch.
+Cornstarch works fast and effectively than other home remedies; maximum doctors recommend using cornstarch for diaper rashes.

 How to use cornstarch for diaper rashes:

-There are different methods of using cornstarch for diaper rashes, we are discussing some of them here:
+There are different methods of using cornstarch for diaper rashes, some of them are:

 - You can apply cornstarch directly on your baby’s skin as talcum powder.
 Take a clean cloth and soak it in a cup of warm water.
-Squeeze out the extra water and clean your baby’s bottom with it.
-Let your baby’s skin to dry and slowly sprinkle 2-3 tablespoons cornstarch.
-Wait for five minutes and then make your baby wear a new diaper.
+Squeeze out the extra moisture and clean your baby’s bottom with it.
+Let your baby’s skin dry and slowly sprinkle 2-3 tablespoons cornstarch.
+Wait for five minutes, and then make your baby wear a new diaper.
 You can apply this process 2-3 times a day.

-- You can use cornstarch by mixing with petroleum jelly.
-Mix 2 tablespoon cornstarch with 1 tablespoon petroleum jelly.
-Mix it well and make thick cream.
+- You can use two tablespoons of cornstarch by mixing it with one tablespoon of petroleum jelly.
+Mix it well and make a thick cream.
 Apply the cream to the affected area.
-After 10-15 minutes wipe out the cream with a warm wet cloth.
-You can apply this cream twice a day.
+After 10 to 15 minutes, wipe out the cream by using a warm wet cloth.
+You can apply this mixture twice a day.

-- Another way of using cornstarch is mixing with coconut oil and vitamin E. First make a paste with ½ cup of cornstarch, ½ cup coconut oil, and a vitamin e cap.
-Then apply the paste on the affected area and keep it for 10 minutes.
+- Another way of using cornstarch is by mixing it with coconut oil and vitamin E. First, make a paste with ½ cup of cornstarch, ½ cup coconut oil, and a vitamin e cap.
+Then apply the paste to the affected area and keep it for 10 minutes.
 Finally, wash the skin with warm water and let the area dry before make your baby wearing a new diaper.

-- If rash caused by yeast then using cornstarch can be a threat for your baby.
-As cornstarch is a great food source for the yeast, so it can even worsen rashes caused by yeast.
-Yeast diaper rash is very common in babies, look for the red dot on diaper rash, especially on the border, that’s the most common sign of yeast diaper rash.
+- If the reason behind those rashes is the growth of yeast, then using cornstarch can be a threat to your baby.
+Cornstarch is a great food source for the yeast, so it can even worsen the situation.
+Yeast diaper rash is very common in babies.
+If your baby has noticeable red dots on the rashes, especially on the border, that’s the most common sign of yeast diaper rash.

-- Treat with the zinc oxide is the most common suggestion by doctors.
-But we will not recommend you to use zinc oxide without doctor’s advice.
+- Treat with zinc oxide is the most common suggestion by doctors.
+But we will not recommend you not to use zinc oxide without a doctor’s prescription.
 Please consult with a pediatrician if you see the sign of infection by yeast.